Joy Division members to celebrate the life of Ian Curtis on 40th anniversary of his death

 The 40th anniversary of Curtis’ death will fall on Monday (May 18) and a free online event, ‘Moving Through the Silence: Celebrating The Life and Legacy of Ian Curtis’, will celebrate the late musician’s life and raise money for the Manchester mental health charity Manchester Mind.

-The event, which will be hosted by Headstock and DJ/writer Dave Haslam and will be live-streamed between 8PM and 10PM UK time on United We Stream, will also help mark the beginning of Mental Health Awareness Week.
+The event, which will be hosted by Headstock and DJ/writer Dave Haslam and will be live-streamed between 8PM and 10PM UK time (or between 5AM and 7AM AEST) on United We Stream, will also help mark the beginning of Mental Health Awareness Week.

 The two-hour event is being billed as “a special evening of music, poetry and conversation to remember the life and legacy of Ian Curtis”, and will feature interviews with New Order‘s Sumner and Morris.